quyctd/ton-vitest-utils/README.md

 To compile contracts in your tests, use our `compile` function instead of `blueprint`'s.

-Our `compile` function is a wrapper around `blueprint`'s `compile` that is optimized for `vitest` and includes some performance enhancements.
+Our `compile` function is a wrapper around `blueprint`'s `compile` that is make it compatible with `vitest` and includes some performance enhancements.

 ```diff
 - import { compile } from '@ton/blueprint';